 Blues arpeggio guitar patterns

-6 ways to play a F blues arpeggio ?
+How to play a F blues arpeggio in 6 ways

 First, it is recommended to practice the blues arpeggios starting from the root (1), the minor third (b3) and the fifth 5) in ascending and descending movements, thus giving 6 patterns.
 Be sure to practice them in twelve keys.
 All the following examples are in the key of F7.
 So, we get the root (F), the flat third (Ab), the major third (A) and the fifth (C).
 These four notes represent the F blues arpeggio.